randyrossi/vicii-kawari/xilinx/BUILD.md

-# Build
+# Build for Xilinx boards

 Build instructions/notes.

 ### Generate constraints

+    cd hdl
-    Edit hdl/config.vh and select options.
-    java GenConstraints rev_X/wiring.txt config.vh > rev_X/top.ucf
+    Edit hdl/config.vh and select options (or copy from rev_X dir) java GenConstraints rev_X/wiring.txt config.vh > rev_X/top.ucf

 ## Making full Header/Golden/Multiboot images

 ### Generate top.prj

-    TODO: How to create top.prj relevant for config?
-Command line tool?
+    TODO: The only way to create a top.prg file that works is by first using Xilinx ISE tool.
+There seems to be no command line to do it.

 ### Golden image

-The golden image should be built off the stable release branch matching version 0.1:

     make clean golden

 This makes kawari_golden.bit which includes the SPIx4 multiboot programming header.
 Golden resides at 0x000044.
 Multiboot header points to 0x7d000.

 ### Multiboot image

-The multiboot image should be built off latest release branch matching version 1.0:

     make clean multiboot